simpletoimplement/runkit7-runkit7/README.md

 	(a.k.a. "runkit.internal_override=1")
 	(when you rename/redefine/(copy?) internal functions, and call internal functions with user functions' implementation, or vice versa)
-	(and when functions redefinitions aren't cleaned up) Working on it.
+	(and when functions redefinitions aren't cleaned up) Many of these have been fixed.
 -	There are reference counting bugs causing memory leaks.
 	2 calls to `emalloc` have been temporarily replaced with calls to `pemalloc` so that I could execute tests.
 -	There may be a few remaining logic errors after migrating the code to PHP7.
--	The zend VM bytecode may change in 7.0 and 7.1, so some opcodes may not work with each new minor php version release.
+-	The zend VM bytecode may change in 7.2, so some opcodes may not work with each new minor php version release.
--	I still need to fix bugs in the way runkit's extension shutdown is done.
-	Importantly, runkit still needs to be cleaned up first (i.e. before every other extension) (To do this, I need to implement the PHP7 version of `php_runkit_hash_move_to_front`)

 ### APIs for PHP7
 #### Implemented APIs for PHP7 (buggy internal function manipulation):